The Mariana Lake Project

 Salar de Llullaillaco, which makes up the Mariana project, is less than 140 km South of the Atacama Salar in Chile.
 Atacama is the largest producing lithium brine deposit in the world.

-The Mariana project shares some characteristics with the Atacama Desert in Chile.
-A similar desert environment exists across the border in Argentina in an area known as the Puna.
-The Puna region, like Atacama, has the some of the lowest recorded precipitation and highest evaporation rates in the world making this an ideal place for an efficient natural solar concentration process.
+The Mariana project shares some characteristics with the brine operations in the Atacama Desert in Chile as both reside in the region known as the Puna.
+The Puna region has some of the lowest recorded precipitation and highest evaporation rates in the world making this an ideal place for an efficient natural solar concentration process.

-Mariana project has an indicated resource of 1,248,000 tonnes of LCE (Lithium Carbonate Equivalent) and an Inferred resource of 618,000 tonnes of LCE.
+The Mariana project has (base date November 2019) measured and indicated resource of 4,410,000 tonnes of LCE (Lithium Carbonate Equivalent) and an Inferred resource of 786,000 tonnes of LCE.
+This makes it one of the biggest lithium deposits in the world.
+Based on public sources as at February 2020 we believe Mariana is the fourth largest lithium exploration resource in Argentina and Chile after Cauchari-Olaroz, Olaroz and Cauchari, but ahead of Pastos Grandes, Sal de Vida, 3Q and Maricunga.
 The project has access to rail infrastructure nearby which terminates at the port of Antofagasta in Chile, less than 300 kilometres away.

-On December 6, 2018 a preliminary economic assessment (PEA) for the Mariana Joint Venture was announced.
-The PEA technical report assesses the potential economic viability of developing the 14 exploration licenses (Minas), that cover the Salar de Llullaillaco (the Salar) and surrounding area (23,560 hectares), for the purpose of extraction of lithium brine resources and processing of two products – Lithium Carbonate Equivalent and Sulphate of Potash.
+On December 6, 2018, at at time that the indicated resource was still 1,300,000 tonnes following a 2017 survey, a preliminary economic assessment (PEA) for the Mariana Joint Venture was announced.
+The PEA technical report assessed the potential economic viability of developing the 14 exploration licenses (Minas), that cover the Salar de Llullaillaco (the Salar) and surrounding area (23,560 hectares), for the purpose of extraction of lithium brine resources and processing of two products – Lithium Carbonate Equivalent and Sulphate of Potash.
+It should be noted that this report was based on solar evaporation and shipping concentrated brine to China.
+It is now likely that, instead of this method, solvent extraction will be used.
+A revised PEA or feasibility study reflecting this improved process and the higher resource estimates is expected at the end of 2020.
+However until such time, the December 2018 report is the only report that can be relied on, and we also caution readers that for regulatory purposes a mineral resource is not the same as a reserve.

 |Mine Life:||25 years|